frediq-dev/FX-fileXperience/README.md

 After the download:

-- the file is deleted
+- the uploaded file is deleted
 - the token is deleted
 - a new QR session is created